psnewer/nautilus_trader/docs/concepts/orders.md

 *Market* orders consume liquidity by executing immediately at the best available price, whereas *Limit* orders provide liquidity by resting in the order book at a specified price until matched.

-The order types available for the platform are (using the enum values):
+The order types available for the platform are (using the `OrderType` enum values):

 - `MARKET`
 - `LIMIT`